AlexanderRichey/AlexanderRichey.github.io/articles/2022-03-04-why-i-could-be-wrong.md

 The argument I have given above, if successful and if they would hear it, should induce sobriety among people with such confidence.
 I have argued that everyone is in principle fallible about any realist domain.
 What follows from this argument, if it is to be believed, is that certainty about any realist domain is impossible.
 All that can be achieved is confidence in one's beliefs.

 I want to caution that these reflections do not entail that one should become intellectually unmoored, losing confidence about all one's beliefs.
 Nor do they entail that one should doubt the advance of scientific knowledge or the efficacy of vaccines, for example.
-I also do not mean to suggest that one should hold her beliefs in abeyance indefinitely — in the course of life, one must eventually make one's best judgement, decide, and act.
+I also do not mean to suggest that one should hold her beliefs in abeyance indefinitely, or raise the required level of confidence for action in any particular domain to something unreachable — in the course of life, one must eventually make one's best judgement, decide, and act.
 What these reflections do entail is that one should bring a degree of humility to her epistemic considerations.
 There is a degree of humility that respects the epistemological situation one finds herself in but which does not prevent due confidence in one's beliefs.

 I am urging one to give up on the fiction of certainty, but not on independent truth.
-Even if certainty in it may always elude one's grasp, the aim of truth is the only one worth having.
+In  one's epistemic considerations, even if certainty in it may always elude one's grasp, the aim of truth is the only one worth having.